mzfshark/Loterias/README.md

 ### Additional Fund Allocations

-- **Agent Commissions**: 8.61% of the total prize pool goes to agents, with an additional 4.00% for tickets sold electronically.
+- **Agent Commissions**: 8.61% of the total prize pool goes to agents.
 - **Chain Health Investment**: 24.96% of the prize pool is reserved for long-term sustainability and growth of the blockchain network.
 - **Operational Expenses**: 9.57% is allocated to covering operational costs.
 - **Grant Fund**: 7.72% is set aside for future project grants.